 - Stop your dog rummaging in the undergrowth as they may disrupt sleeping hedgehogs

 You can also do your bit at home.
 With little effort, your garden can become a real refuge for our prickly pals.
 Cut a hole in your fence or dig a channel beneath garden boundaries to help hedgehogs pass freely through your garden.
 Ask your neighbour to do the same.
-A leaf pile, log pile or compost heap can make the perfect nesting site, and be sure to lay off the slug pellets – hedgehogs can hoover up over 100 snails, slugs and worms every night, so no need to use poisonous pellets.
-And even if you’re not treated to a visit by these amazing animals, other wildlife will thank you for your efforts.
+A leaf pile, log pile or compost heap can make the perfect nesting site, and be sure to lay off the poisonous slug pellets – hedgehogs will eat slugs and snails when starving.
+Even if you’re not treated to a visit by these amazing animals, other wildlife will thank you for your efforts.

 For more information on this project, and what you can do to help, visit: www.royalparks.org.uk/hedgehog